sagansystems/build-harness/README.md

   circle:tag                Tag and push to registry (CircleCI) circle:release            Tag and push official release to registry (CircleCI) circle:cleanup-docker     Cleanup Docker images from CircleCI Docker cache.
 Calling it once in workflow (for example in the "build" job) should be enough.

+# Targets Available on Codefresh

+  codefresh:deps                      Install Codefresh deps codefresh:git-tag-docker-latest     Tag as [branch]-docker-latest in git codefresh:tag                       Tag using BUILD version and push to registry codefresh:deploy-kubernetes         Deploy to kubernetes codefresh:tag-deploy-cluster        Tag image as [branch]-docker-latest and deploy to the cluster
 ```

 ## Setting up your development environment